For the April 2015 issue of Business Day's lifestyle supplement, Wanted

 (Produced under the auspices of creative collaboration the extra-ordinary)

-The mural-covered Hönnunarmiðstöð, Iceland’s tiny Design Centre, is tucked into a carpark next to the city’s duck pond, is a whitewashed flurry of keyboards and MacBooks ahead of the Design March festival, held every spring, bringing internationally-acclaimed designers together with the Iceland’s emerging talent.
+The mural-covered Hönnunarmiðstöð, Iceland’s tiny Design Centre - tucked into a carpark next to the city’s duck pond - is a whitewashed flurry of keyboards and MacBooks ahead of the Design March festival, held every spring, bringing internationally-acclaimed designers together with the Iceland’s emerging talent.

 More than 1000 kilometres across the Norwegian Sea from the rest of the Nordic countries - and very much on the periphery of the minimal, functional Scandinavian design movement - the young country has yet to define its own design identity.